SimonXIX/personal_server_docker/README.md

 # Docker Compose and Nginx configuration for simonxix.com

-This repository is the Docker Compose and Nginx configuration for the SSD VPS virtual server ssdvps-18212.vps.net running https://simonxix.com and https://rlc.sandcats.io.
+This repository is the Docker Compose and Nginx configuration for the SSD virtual server running https://simonxix.com and https://rlc.sandcats.io.
+It's potentially useful for anyone looking to deploy WordPress, Sandstorm, GoAccess, or PHP against Nginx in Docker Compose.

 ## Technical details

-Hostname: ssdvps-18212.vps.net

 IP address: 82.163.79.194

-Physical location: London

 Operating system: Ubuntu 20.04.3 LTS